OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-13.md

 ## Nehemiah 13:29

-Remember them, my God, because they have defiled the priesthood and the covenant of the priesthood and the Levites.
+Remember them, my God, for they have brought disgrace upon the priesthood and the covenant of the priesthood and the Levites.

 ## Nehemiah 13:30